The bill recreates, with amendments, the "Occupational Therapy Practice Act" (Act), which repealed September 1, 2020. Specifically, the bill:

 - Modifies the legislative declaration and definitions related to the scope of practice of occupational therapy;

-- Reorders and amends certain provisions concerning examinations and applications for licensure by occupational therapists and occupational therapy assistants;
+- Reorders and amends certain provisions concerning examinations and applications for licensure by occupational therapists and OTAs;

 - Adds certain prohibited behaviors as grounds for discipline; and

 - Removes obsolete language.

 (Note: This summary applies to this bill as introduced.)